Last updated: 29 March 2017

-I have worked at the Lick Observatory (now the University of California Observatories / Lick Observatory) since April 1976.
-I am currently a research astronomer and serve as the Director of Scientific Computing.
-My primary emphasis is directing the development of computer software in support of control and data acquisition systems for the telescopes and instruments at Lick Observatory, as well as such systems for several of the instruments at the W. M. Keck Observatory in Hawaii.
-During the past 20 years, I directed the software development effort for the control and data acquisition systems for three optical instruments on the Keck Telescopes that were designed and built at UCO: HIRES (commissioned in 1993), ESI (commissioned in 1999), and DEIMOS (commissioned in 2002).
+Prior to retiring, my primary emphasis was directing the development computer software in support of control and data acquisition systems for the telescopes and instruments at Lick Observatory, as well as for several of the instruments at the W. M. Keck Observatory in Hawaii.
+During the past 25+ years, I directed the software development effort for the control and data acquisition systems for three optical instruments on the Keck Telescopes that were designed and built at UCO: HIRES (commissioned in 1993), ESI (commissioned in 1999), and DEIMOS (commissioned in 2002).
 I also directed the software effort for the upgrade of the detector system in the HIRES Spectrograph, from a single Tektronix 2K x 2K 24-micron pixel CCD to a 3 x 1 mosaic of MIT/LL 2K x 4K 15-micron pixel CCDs; that new detector system was commissioned in August 2004.
 More recently I developed software and helped to characterize the CCD detectors for an upgrade to the detector system of the red side of the Low Resolution Imaging Spectrograph (LRIS) at Keck Observatory; that upgrade was completed in 2009.
-Currently, I am developing software for and characterizing the performance of the Automated Planet Finder (APF) spectrometer and telescope at Lick Observatory, which became fully operational in 2013.
+I also developed software for and helped to characterize the performance of the Automated Planet Finder (APF) spectrometer and telescope at Lick Observatory, which became fully operational in 2013.

-For the last 3 years, I have been coordinating efforts to install a high speed microwave link to the Lick Observatory facilities on Mt.
-Hamilton; that link will provide greatly increased network bandwidth between Lick Observatory and the Internet.
-As an initial part of that effort, in November 2010 I oversaw the installation of a consumer-grade 5.3 GHz microwave link that operates in the unlicensed UNII-2 band and provides a bidirectional throughput of 35 Mbps.
-(At present, that link is only carrying test traffic, as it awaits the release of funding for a router upgrade.)
-By Q3 2011, we plan to deploy a carrier-grade microwave link that operates in the licensed 11 GHz band and provides a bidirectional throughput of 100 Mbps.
+Between 2008 and 2012, I coordinated efforts to install a high speed microwave link to the Lick Observatory facilities on Mt.
+Hamilton; that link provides greatly increased network bandwidth between Lick Observatory and the Internet.
+As an initial part of that effort, in November 2010 I oversaw the installation of a consumer-grade 5.7 GHz microwave link that operates in the unlicensed UNII-2 band and provides a bidirectional throughput of 35 Mbps.
+The final part of that effort was installation of a carrier-grade microwave link that operates in the licensed 11 GHz band and provides a bidirectional throughput of up to 200 Mbps.

-I have also been coordinating efforts to expand the capability to remotely operate Keck instruments from remote sites in the U.S. and Australia.
+I also coordinated efforts to expand the capability to remotely operate Keck instruments from remote sites in the U.S. and Australia.
 On March 2, 2011, I delivered an invited talk on this subject at the Telescopes from Afar conference in Waikoloa, Hawaii.

 Between March 1998 and March 2003, I served as a member of the Applications Strategy Council of the University Corporation for Advanced Internet Development .